8 Top Arrondissements to Stay in Paris for First Time Visitors

 Jardin de Luxembourg

-The 6th arrondissement (also known as Saint Germain) is particularly known for being a hotspot for intellectuals.
+The 6th arrondissement (also called Saint-Germain-des-Prés) is particularly known for being a hotspot for intellectuals.
 It is home to the famous Cafe de Flore and Les Deux Magots cafes, where philosophers, writers, and artists such as Picasso, Hemingway, Sartre, and Simone de Beauvoir hung out and discussed ideas.

 You’ll also find the Jardin de Luxembourg, one of the most beautiful gardens in Paris, as well as a whole host of churches, such as Saint-Germain-des-Pres and Saint-Sulpice in the 6th arrondissement.
 This is just a great left bank district and one of the most well-known arrondissements to stay in Paris.